Iza-H/AddressBook/README.md

 * Zip-Code
 * Country

 Values are loaded from the Local Storage.
-The api looks for all keys which have at the beginning of the key the "AB_" prefix and presents them respectively in the table.
+The api looks for all keys which have at the beginning the "AB_" prefix and it presents them respectively in the table.

-At the end of every row there are also located two buttons, which give the user additional possibilities:
+At the end of every row there are located two buttons, which give the user additional possibilities:

 * Edit button to update the data,